 The project proposal is designed to demonstrate the application of knowledge, skills and behaviours as they would occur in occupational practice.
-Producing a proposal reflects normal practice in the workplace for a Policy Officer, so this assessment method is appropriate.
-It is a significant and relevant piece of work that thoroughly tests both higher and lower order knowledge, skills and behaviours, demonstrating the apprentice's understanding of their organisation and policy area supporting policy solutions for the organisation.
+Producing a proposal reflects normal practice in the workplace for a Policy Officer, so this assessment method is appropriate as it is a significant and relevant piece of work that thoroughly tests both higher and lower order knowledge, skills and behaviours.
+It demonstrates the apprentice's understanding of their organisation and policy area, supporting policy solutions for the organisation.